“While we must acknowledge emergence in design and system development, a little planning can avoid much waste.”

 The roadmap drives the Backlog which defines all work for an ART.
 Architects collaborate with Product Management on prioritizing and balancing new functionality with technical work.
 They anticipate technical debt impediments to flow and architectural runway needs and advocate for their prioritization.

-Preparing Architecture for Program Increment Planning
+Preparing Architecture for PI Planning

 Each increment, teams build the highest priority Features and Enablers.
 Architects collaborate with Product Management to define and prioritize these near-term work items.
 They provide feasibility insights that help define and scope current Features and their acceptance criteria.
 They also consider future Features and define Enablers in the backlog for teams to explore and gain knowledge that ensures the future Feature’s viability.